keptn/keptn.github.io/content/docs/0.16.x/operate/api_token/index.md

     </details>

 If you want to make use of a self provided API token during the installation of Keptn, you can use the  `tokenSecretName` helm value.
-This will prevent Helm from generating a new secret on installation and instead will have helm use the secret you provided.
+This prevents Helm from generating a new secret on installation and instead has Helm use the secret you provided.

 ## Reset API Token